Quasi-two-layer morphodynamic model for bedload-dominated problems: bed slope-induced morphological diffusion: The model

 Exchange of horizontal momentum between layers takes place when mass crosses the interface from one layer to an adjacent layer.
 This occurs at both interfaces $(i)$ and $(b)$ when $i^{(b)} \ne 0$ (and hence $i^{(i)} \ne 0$).
-For $i^{(i)} > 0$($i^{(i)} < 0$), $L_1$ experiences gain(loss) in momentum equivalent to the magnitude of the mass crossing $(i)$ multiplied by the original horizontal velocity, i.e. $u_0$($u_1$).
-In other words:

-where subscript $c$ denotes the convective or geomorphic component of the overall momentum transfer, $j$.
-The other part is the resistive shear stress, which can be considered as a frictional or diffusive momentum exchange, $j_d$ \citep{Spinewine2005}.
-Hence, $j = j_c + j_d$.
-For interface $(i)$:

-Note that the assumption of $\tau^{(i)}$ acting on both sides of interface $(i)$ with equal magnitude but opposite direction, implies that a gain(loss) of convective momentum experienced by $L_1$ yields a loss(gain) in $L_0$ of convective momentum of the same magnitude.
-This is not necessarily true for layers $L_0$ and $L_b$.
-Unlike interface $(i)$, interface $(b)$ experiences different shear stresses, $\tau_{0}^{(b)}$ and $\tau_{b}^{(b)}$, on its upper and lower sides.
-However, at the interface, the total momentum exchange $j^{(b)}$ has to be single-valued.
-For this reason, $j^{(b)}$ can be computed based on variables from both sides; namely:
+As mentioned before, momentum fluxes at such interfaces are to be single-valued.
+However, at the bed interface, we compute the horizontal momentum flux from variables at the upper part of interface $(b)$; namely: